Increased pet heat strokes, paw injuries reported in Austin amid heat wave

 AUSTIN (KXAN) — Austin’s relentless temperatures have been hard on several pets, and veterinarians across Central Texas said more animals are coming in with heat-related injuries.

-One of those places seeing an increase was Austin Pets Alive!.
+Austin Pets Alive! is one of those shelters seeing the increase in injuries.
 Jasmine Hernandez said in her three years as the clinic’s manager, she’s never seen so many heat-related injuries.

 As of July, Hernandez said she’s already treated more than 10 cases.